Do you serve people with disabilities other than Cerebral Palsy?

 Early Learning Center

-Does my child have to have cerebral palsy or a disability to attend the Early Learning Center?
+Does my child need to have Cerebral Palsy or a disability to attend the Early Learning Center?

 The Early Learning Center is an inclusive environment, serving children with and without special needs.